 If you’ve looked into oatmeal for skincare and self care, you’ve probably noticed that many make a distinction between regular oatmeal and colloidal oatmeal.
 What does that mean exactly?

-Well, the term colloidal oatmeal, put simply, refers to whole oat kernels that are finely milled and sometimes boiled down so they can create a paste and be used as a skin protectant.
-Because the oats are whole, they contain all the original molecules and nutrients that can protect the skin, including lipids, beta glucan and antioxidants.
-If the oats are boiled down, it makes these compounds even more potent.
+Because the oats in colloidal oatmeal are whole, they contain all the original molecules and nutrients that can protect the skin, including lipids, beta-glucan and antioxidants.
+If the colloidal oatmeal is boiled down, it makes these compounds even more potent.

 - Atopic and contact dermatitis